differentiate-catalysis/catalyst-bubble-detection/README.md

 ### Configuration Files

-Any flags can also be included in a configuration file, a JSON file with key-value pairs for each flag and its associated value.
+Any flags can also be included in a configuration file.
+The configuration file is a JSON file with key-value pairs for each flag and its associated value.
 This can then be used with the `--config` flag at runtime.
-For instance, an example `maskrcnn_test.json` may contain the following:
+For instance, an example `maskrcnn_test.json` config may contain the following:

 ```
 {